Wesleyan-Media-Project/ad_goal_classifier/README.md

 For an example pipeline, training on 2020 Facebook, and then doing inference on 2022 Facebook data, see `pipeline_2022.sh`.
 This task should take about 20 minutes to run on a laptop.

-As noted before, some scripts require datasets from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) repository.
-This repo should be cloned into the same top-level folder as the ad_goal_classifier repo.
-Some parts of the data in the datasets repo include TV data.
-Due to contractual reasons, users must apply directly to receive raw TV data.
-Visit <http://mediaproject.wesleyan.edu/dataaccess/> and fill out the online request form for accessing TV data.

 ### 2.1 Install R and Packages

 To run the scripts in this repo install R and the scripts required packages:

 1. First, make sure you have R installed.
 While R can be run from the terminal, many people find it easier to use RStudio along with R. Here is a [tutorial for setting up R and RStudio](https://rstudio-education.github.io/hopr/starting.html).
-These scripts have been tested with R v4.0.1, and so we recommend using this version when running the scripts yourself.
+These scripts have been tested with R 4.1, 4.2, 4.3, and 4.4.

-2. Next, make sure you have the following packages installed in R (the exact version we used of each package is listed in the [requirements_r.txt file](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/requirements_r.txt)).
+3. Next, make sure you have the following packages installed in R (the exact version we used of each package is listed in the [requirements_r.txt file](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/requirements_r.txt).
+These are the versions we tested our scripts on.
+Thus, scripts might also work with other versions but not tested).
 You can the packages install by calling:

    ```R
    install.packages('data.table')